DavidGeeraerts/CSCE/README.md

 Windows Command Shell Color Explorer (CSCE) explorers the 256 available color schemes within the Windows command shell.
 Explore the BEST colors, GOOD colors, MARGINAL colors, SOLID colors, and ERROR colors (which are not visible).
+Color rating is subjective.
+In general, color rating will follow these guidelines:

+- BEST: Highly readable, with an excellent color scheme.
+- GOOD: Highly readable, but may not provide an ideal color scheme.
+- MARGINAL: Poor readability.
+- SOLID: Technically not an error combination, but it might as well be.

 ![alt text][logo]